Fuel System

 CRUISE

 All this would work fine for an engine that only runs at one speed.
 High speed.
 Wide Open Throttle (WOT).
+While I like that, RCMP Constable Rigby does not.
 We need to control engine speed!

 The easiest way is to put a shaft through the body of the carb, and placing a disc on the shaft.
 This is the “throttle plate”.
 When it is placed across the air horn, it restricts the air flow and therefore, engine speed.
 When the plate is moved parallel to the air flow, there is no restriction, and therefore, the engine speeds up.